amello69/TensorFlow-Deep-Learning-on-UNSW-NB15/README.md

 # cyberattacks_unsw15
 This analysis explores a large cyber security dataset.
-The analysis is done using descriptive and inferential statistics.
-In addition some machine learning is done on the data using logistic regression to create a binary classifier as well as a multiclass classifier.
+The data being used is already cleaned and stored in google drive.
+The data is imported and feature selection is done.
+The selected features are then used with an LSTM neural network model.